Organising tips – Wardrobe

 - The third suggestion is to put clothes you are really undecided on in a container and label with todays date and what the contents are.
 Put a reminder in your calendar for six months or one year (depending on which season the clothes are for) from that date.
 If you ever need or want to wear one of the items, once they have been worn, place them back into your wardrobe.
 When the reminder comes around, whatever clothes are left in the container – really consider why you are keeping them?
 You can use this system for any undecided items you might have elsewhere in the house.

-I would recommend hanging clothes in categories.
+As a wardrobe organiser, when looking at organising your wardrobe, I would recommend hanging clothes in categories.
 Think about what categories would work for you.
 One suggestion is to have categories like work clothes, casual clothes, evening wear and then keeping all trousers, skirts, shirts, jumpers together within those categories.
 Another suggestion is to just have your trousers, skirts, shirts, jumpers etc as the categories.
-I recommend organising each category by colour and seperating short and long sleeved shirts.
+I recommend organising each category by colour and separating short and long sleeved shirts.

 When looking at where to store each category, have your most often used items where you can see them.
 Use the back and sides of the wardrobe for items that you don’t wear very often.